Article written by Elisa - Travel Writer & Local in France

 This article may contain compensated links.
 Please read disclaimer for more info.

-Visit Dijon, Burgundy
+Visit Dijon, the Capital of Burgundy

 Are you planning your Dijon trip last minute?